Text Box:

 KANSAS GEOLOGICAL SURVEY (KSG) — The KGS will once again feature the natural resources of the state, exciting geological features that can be found in Kansas, and even samples of meteorites identified nearby.
 Activities will be provided for the entire family, as well as some raffle prizes each day.

-FLUORESCENT MINERAL DISPLAY – Presented by Dan & Connie Snow of the Show-Me Rockhounds of Kansas City, MO: a spectacular display of fluorescent minerals that demonstrate the amazing colors that are revealed when exposed to shortwave and long wave ultraviolet light.
-Featuring minerals from the famous deposits at Franklin, NJ as well as from other U.S. and International locations.
-The presentation will be in Salon D shown at posted presentation times each day.
+FLUORESCENT MINERAL DISPLAY – Presented by Dan & Connie Snow of the Show-Me Rockhounds of Kansas City, MO: A spectacular display of fluorescent minerals that demonstrate the amazing colors that are revealed when exposed to ultraviolet light.
+Featuring minerals from the famous deposits at Franklin, New Jersey as well as from other U.S. and international locations.
+The presentation will be in SALON D, shown at posted presentation times each day.

 MR. BONES — Tim Seeber; Louisville, CO is back by popular request.
 Tim and his friendly life sized dinosaur puppets will be stalking amazed children (and several adults) around the show arena.

-WALK THROUGH STORY BOOK – Judy Oetting built, Levasy, MO.
-A geological experience, don’t miss Judy’s Giant Storybook, It is a hands on exhibit geared to the younger set but everyone can learn about rocks and minerals that formed the beautiful planet we call home.
-Also there are many interesting exhibits on Fossils, the inland sea, and our glacial history.
+Walk Through Story Book.
+Judy Getting, Levasy, MO.
+A geological experience, don’t miss Judy’s Giant Storybook.
+It is a hands on exhibit geared to the younger set but everyone can learn about rocks and minerals that formed the beautiful planet we cll home.
+Also there are many interesting exhibits on fossils, the inland sea, and our glacial history.

 Text Box: Map &